 Farm market industry is an essential part to the Canadian economy.
 Farm operators are using direct marketing to grow their business and sell products directly to consumers.
 According to the statistic from Canadian Census of Agriculture, only 3.8% farm operations choose the digital methods to attract customers.

-In our mobile app class, we decided to take a deep look in the farm market.
-By using various of methologies to analysis why people rarely use digital products to boost their market.
-Based on all the research results, design a new app for the market to connect farm host and its potential customer.
+In the design group, we decided to take a deep look in the farm market by using various of methologies.
+Our initial intention is what to figure out why there are rarely people use digital products to boost their market.

-Since farm market is the form of the customers, who want to buy farm prodcuts, and the vendors, who sell farm products in the market, our classmates were separated into these two different groups.
-Each of us played a different role in the virtual farm market.
+Farm market is targeted for 2 groups of people: the customers who want to buy farm prodcuts, and the vendors who sell farm products in the market.
+Our design team use a role play method to immerge ourself as the users.
+We were separated into two different groups, one is for the vendors, and another is for the buyers.
 My role was an elder person who visits the farm market (left picture).

 By using this unique way, I deeply understand the needs and goals from both customer's side and vendor's side.
 We gathered all the experience and information we had, and wrote the important points on the white board.

-I did a simple persona after this class based on the character I acted in class.
+I did a simple persona for the target user after this activity.

 This PACT analysis, which stands for People, Activities, Contexts, Technologies, is a human-centered design framework that help designers to think about a design situation.